DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/stuffThatRun.rst

 Was this good?
 If it wasn't, again, then you should probably hit the "previous" button of this guide.

 Do not think about you just typed right now.
 It will become more clear later.
+Please, look into :ref:`check_your_installation` section for further checks.

 Ready!